jsdclxvi/Reforestation/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## What did the dog say to the two trees?
+Bark bark.